ZjjConan/Multi-Modal-Adapter/README.md

 ## Installation
 This code is built on top of the awesome project - [CoOp](https://github.com/KaiyangZhou/CoOp), so you need to follow its setup steps:

 First, you need to install the `dassl` environment - [Dassl.pytorch](https://github.com/KaiyangZhou/Dassl.pytorch).
 Simply follow the instructions described [here](https://github.com/KaiyangZhou/Dassl.pytorch#installation) to install `dassl` as well as PyTorch.
 After that, run `pip install -r requirements.txt` under `Multi-Modal-Adapter/` to install a few more packages required by [CLIP](https://github.com/openai/CLIP) (this should be done when `dassl` is activated).
-Then, you are ready to go.

 Second, following [DATASETS.md](docs/DATASETS.md) to install the datasets.